iteebz/cogency/docs/examples.md

 agent = Agent("assistant", memory=True)

 # First conversation
-await agent.run("Remember that I work at Google and I'm working on a React project")
+agent.run("Remember that I work at Google and I'm working on a React project")

 # Later conversation
-await agent.run("What project am I working on?")
+agent.run("What project am I working on?")
 # "You're working on a React project at Google"
 ```